Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Leukemia that includes acute lymphoblastic leukemia, hairy cell leukemia, acute myeloid leukemia and chronic lymphocytic leukemia.

-• Lymphomas that include non-Hodgkin lymphoma, cutaneous T-cell lymphoma and B-cell lymphoma.
+• Lymphomas that includes non-Hodgkin lymphoma, cutaneous T-cell lymphoma and B-cell lymphoma.

 • Multiple myeloma.